 Longest trails: longest paved trail and longest ice skating trail

-4. The 63-mile Hinckley to Duluth segment of Minnesota's Willard Munger State Trail is now completely paved, making this the fourth-longest paved trail in North America.
+5. The 63-mile Hinckley to Duluth segment of Minnesota's Willard Munger State Trail is now completely paved, making this the fifth-longest paved trail in North America.

-2. We believe the Trail of the Coeur d'Alenes in Idaho is the second longest at 73 miles of paved path.
+4. We believe the Trail of the Coeur d'Alenes in Idaho is the fourth longest at 73 miles of paved path.
 It follows the Union Pacific Railroad right-of-way from Mullan, a mountain mining town near the Montana border, to Plummer, a town on the prairie near the Washington border.
-The route takes you from high mountain splendor, through the historic Silver Valley, into the chain lakes region, along the shore of Lake Coeur d'Alene, over the Chatcolet Bridge to Heyburn State Park, and finally climbs to the Palouse prairie.
 See the Friends of the Coeur d'Alene Trails and the Idaho Parks and Recreation website for more on the trail.

-1. Now it looks like the Chief Ladiga and Silver Comet trails are 94.5 miles when combined, and form the longest paved trail in America.
-The 33-mile long Chief Ladiga Trail is on the Alabama side, traveling through the Tallegeda National Forest, and connects at the Georgia state line with the Silver Comet Trail which runs 61.5 miles east to Smyrna, Georgia.
+2. The Chief Ladiga and Silver Comet trails extend 94.5 miles on a single abandoned railroad, and form the second longest paved trail in America.
+The 33-mile long Chief Ladiga Trail is on the Alabama side, traveling through the Tallegeda National Forest, and connects at the Georgia state line with the Silver Comet Trail which continues 61.5 miles east to Smyrna, Georgia.

 The fourth-longest paved trail: The Willard Munger State Trail extends 63-miles between Hinckley, Willow River, Moose Lake, Barnum, Carlton, and Duluth.
 The trail passes near Banning State Park, through Finlayson, Willow River and General C.C.
 Andrews State Forest, and through the spectacular scenery of Jay Cooke State Park.
 The northeast portion of the trail provides scenic views of the St. Louis River and the twin ports of Duluth and Superior.
 Read more...